mewitte/vstats/README.md

 python main.py path/to/match_dir
 ```

+### Input

+For input, this module takes a filepath to a folder, containing text files, named x.txt, where x is a number from 1 to 5, corresponding to the set played.
+The text files contain basic codes.
+Each line represents a single rally.

+### Output

+This package will create match reports in textform in the folder the match is in.

 ## Limitations

 At this point, rallies are not checked for a valid flow of events or for completeness.